Linkshegelianer/java-algorithms-collections/README.md

-# Java algorithms
+# Java algorithms and collections

 I've created this repo to save solutions to questions I've found challenging and important for applying for a junior Java-dev role.
-I comment on some of the lines for my own understanding, but maybe you can also find these solutions useful.
+I comment on some lines for my own understanding, but maybe you can also find these solutions useful.

 I'm not the full author for most of these solutions, but I try to keep them as efficient as possible.
 Most solutions can be compiled right away to check if they work correctly.